Blitblank/Overmind/README.md

 edit: it is bad but it works

 TODO:
-    -- add saving and loading models from files (prob not csv) -- training algorithm optimization
+    -- training algorithm optimization
     -- e.g. dynamic learning rate with momentum
     -- validation loss & accuracy